cloudify-community/eaas-example/README.md

 ```
 `POSTGRES_NEW_VERSION` is the desired major version of PostgreSQL server.
 Should be provided as a string and have one of the following values: `10`, `11`, `12` or `13`.
+Check with the `sudo systemctl -a | grep postgres` command if the desired version of PostgreSQL server is running.